dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- The about and hireme pages need more images
 - I should try a wrapping flex layout on the contact page instead of that weird grid
 - Got h1 elements for article and short cards titles - Didn't I decide to have only one h1 per page?
 Do we care?
 - Combine validators like I did on the `[page]` page for articles